Kelly Grimes (BSc Hons, Dip. MBACP)

 I am a registered member of the British Association of Counselling and Psychotherapy.
 I work to the Ethical Framework, which guides me to work ethically and safely.
 I attend regular Clinical Supervision and I am committed to my personal and professional development, in attending further training and workshops.

-I have worked for 18 years in health and social care, with older people and then with people with mental health needs.
-Most of my previous work has been with people who have diagnosed or diagnosable mental health conditions, to supporting family members of people who struggle with their mental health.
+I have worked for 20 years in health and social care, with older people and then with people with mental health needs.
+Most of my previous work has been with people who have diagnosed or mental health conditions or who are suffering in the mental health/wellbeing, to supporting family members of people who struggle with their mental health.
 This included depression, anxiety, complex needs or psychosis.
 I have often worked together with family units on roles, dynamics and communication.
 I am also trained to deliver courses in mental health to family members and other professionals.